shawngraham/cdh2020/content/en/week/2/APIs.md

 ### But... it's in json format?

 JSON is handy for lots of computational tasks, but for you as a beginning digital historian, you might want to have the data as a table.
 There are a couple of options here.
 The easiest right now - and there's no shame in doing this - is to use an online converter.
 This site: [json-csv.com](http://json-csv.com) lets you convert your json file to csv or Excel spreadsheet, and even transfer it over to a google doc.
 Give that a shot right now; the text of the articles by the way is in the field 'ocr_eng' which tells us that the text was originally transcribed from the images using object character recognition - so there will be errors and weird glitches in the text.
 Fortunately, there's also a URL with the direct link to the original document, so you can check things for yourself.

+### GLAM Workbench

+'GLAM' stands for 'galleries, libraries, archives, and museums'.
+The GLAM Workbench is by [Tim Sherratt](http://timsherratt.org/), a digital historian in Australia.
+I would strongly recommend that you explore and give [the Workbench](https://glam-workbench.github.io/) a whirl if you are at all interested in the kinds of work that you might be able to do when you are computationally able to treat collections as data.
+For a glimpse as to what that might mean, check out [this presentation](https://slides.com/wragge/liber-glamworkbench-2020#/).